jonathanhansen808/Portfolio/README.md

 # [America's Pastime Reviews Website](https://americaspastime-99f97.web.app)
 - This project was created by Peter Kennedy and I. America's Pastime Reviews is hosted by Google Firebase and was built using Bulma and JavaScript.
-- The site was created with the intent of consolidating stadium information, event tickets, and rankings for all 30 teams in the MLB.
+- The site was created with the intent of consolidating stadium information, event tickets, and stadium rankings for all 30 teams in the MLB.
 - Users must sign up or sign in order to leave a review or see other reviews.
-- Firebase was utilized to store user account credentials, stadium reviews and pictures.
+- Firebase was utilized to store user account credentials, stadium reviews and pictures through a NoSQL database.
 - Be sure to check out some of the cool stadiums featured like the Chicago Cubs or San Francisco Giants!

 ![](/images/home.PNG)